health and wellness

 The output can be read two different ways: One, by simply looking at the lines, which indicate whether neutralizing antibodies are present or not.
 Or, the device can be used to obtain a more precise measurement of antibody levels, using a smartphone app that can measure the intensity of each line and calculate the ratio of neutralized RBD protein to infectious RBD protein.
 When this ratio is low, it might suggest that another booster shot is needed, or that the individual should take extra precautions to prevent infection.

 The researchers tested their device with blood samples collected in December 2020 from about 60 people who had been infected with SARS-CoV-2 and 30 people who had not.
-They were able to detect neutralizing antibodies in the samples from people previously infected to the virus, with accuracy similar to that of existing laboratory tests.
+They were able to detect neutralizing antibodies in the samples from people previously infected by the virus, with accuracy similar to that of existing laboratory tests.
 They also tested 30 serial samples from two people before they received an mRNA Covid-19 vaccine and at several time points after vaccination.
 The level of neutralizing antibodies in the vaccinated individuals peaked around seven weeks after the first dose, then began to slowly decline.

 Previous studies of SARS-CoV-2 and other viruses have shown a strong correlation between the amount of neutralizing antibody circulating in an individual’s bloodstream and their likelihood of infection.